 Alternative B - To assess cumulative effects, other timber sales within the deer and elk analysis areas that have been planned but not yet implemented are considered.
 All of the Batwings Timber Sale and most of the Solo Timber Sale would occur within Summer Range 7 for a total of 336 acres.
 The effects of these sales have been factored into the existing condition figures for deer and elk cover and forage values displayed in the above table.
 There are no foreseeable regeneration harvest timber sales within Summer Range 6.
 The removal of an additional 184 acres with Slinky would cause a loss of approximately 2% of the existing optimal cover in each of the analysis areas and cause a gain of approximately 2% in forage.
-Optimal cover is not a limiting factor for deer and elk in this area.
+Optimal cover is not considered a limiting factor for deer and elk in this area.
 The loss of this cover could alter the distribution of deer and elk use of the area in the summertime but is not predicted to cause a measurable reduction in deer and elk numbers utilizing the area.
 In the analysis areas as a whole, the resulting percentages of optimal and thermal cover would remain within the Mt.
 Hood standards and guidelines for this area.

 Road Density - A total of 0.4 mile of new temporary roads would be constructed near units 2, 5, and 31.
 Approximately 1000 feet (0.2 miles) would be built in the Kink Summer Range analysis area and 1000 feet (0.2 miles) would be built in the Peavine Summer Range area.
-These increases are slight and would temporarily cause an increase of 0.02 mile per square mile of road density in Kink and Peavine Summer Ranges.
+These increases are slight and would temporarily cause an increase of 0.02 mile per square mile of open road density in Kink and Peavine Summer Ranges.
 The roads would not be open to the public and road use would occur during logging when the disturbance and noise of logging equipment is already present.
 After logging, the roads would be closed and road density would be back to the current level.
 These new temporary roads would not contribute to the long-term harassment of deer and elk.
-There would be no increase in permanent "system" roads open to the public and therefore no increase in open road density with this project.

 Haul Routes - There are potential haul routes that go through deer and elk winter range.
 Roads 5730 and 5720 go through winter range that is classified as having a moderate value (transitional range) and no seasonal restriction is required.
-If timber were hauled west on road 5710 it would go through crucial value winter range and a seasonal restriction would be required.
+If timber is hauled west on road 5710 it would go through crucial value winter range and a seasonal restriction would be required.
 No log haul or snowplowing would be permitted on this route from December 1st to March 31st.